Guide to Fruits and Vegetables that Grow in Shade

 What is the best shade tolerant vegetable?

 Parsley.
 Hands down.
 Because it's delicious, tolerates a wide range of conditions—and it’s very ornamental.
-I’ve used it as a flower-border edging plant on the north side of a house.
+I use it as a flower-border edging plant on the north side of the house.
 The curly-leaf types add great texture, and last well into the fall in cooler temperatures—until there's a hard freeze.

 You might be saying, "But it's a herb."
 I've heard people argue it's a herb, others say it's a vegetable.
 In the quantities I use in my salads, I'm using it as a veg.